-Allowances for trade receivables
+Valuation of trade receivables

-Allowance for doubtful debts of the Group and the Company is based on management's evaluation of collectability and age analysis, taking into consideration credit standing and past payment trends of each customer.
-The carrying amounts of the Group's and the Company's trade and other receivables are disclosed in Note 8 to the consolidated financial statements.
+The valuation of trade receivables involves significant judgement by management as recoverability may be subject to overall progress of the project.
+Management evaluates the recoverability of trade receivables taking into consideration payment trends, ageing, and status of the project.
+The carrying amounts of the Group's and the Company's trade receivables are disclosed in Note 8 to the consolidated financial statements.